jcolemorrison/terraform-aws-vpc-base/README.md

 This VPC module was built to be used with other instances of it in a transit gateway pattern.

+It can also optionally add IPv6 to the network but does not by default.

 More docs to come later.